cparsell/music-spider/README.md

 Your copy of this code may not be up-to-date if I have updated the repository after you made your copy.
 There are two ways to update the code in Apps Script:
 - Copy and paste each file into your corresponding copy of each file.
 - Install [Google Apps Script Github Assistant](https://chrome.google.com/webstore/detail/google-apps-script-github/lfjcgcmkmjjlieihflfhjopckgpelofo), hook it to your GitHub account (see their ), and pull from the Music Spider repo.
+- Note: If the config.example.gs template changes, maek sure you don't copy over your API keys and other personal information.

 ### Sources:
  - Authentication web app functions were adapted from [Spotify-Backup-GAS](https://github.com/Nitemice/spotify-backup-gas).
 This was extremely helpful in getting Spotify API authentication to work.